danielrosen29/Forecasting_Project/readme.md

 ```

 ![](rosen_daniel_forecasting_project_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

 These look great!
 The one observation I am taking away from this is
-total demand has had a slight downard trend.
-This is interesting, as one
+total demand has had a slight downward trend.
+This is interesting, as
-might expect that as time goes on, populations will continue to rise and
+one might expect that as time goes on, populations will continue to rise
-therefore demand should too.
-The data implies that this is not actually
+and therefore demand should too.

-the case.
+Next, let’s explore trend and seasonality for our target variable

-Now let’s explore trend and seasonality.
+‘wind’.

 ``` r
 UK_power_monthly_ts %>%